 Contact: (318) 342-1948

 Student Publications serves as a fully functioning newsroom and media design production facility under the auspices of the Department of Communication.
-Located in Stubbs Hall Room 131, Student Publications is home to the Hawkeye student newspaper, the Chacahoula yearbook and the Helicon, a literary magazine put out once a year in conjunction with the Department of English.
-The newsroom/studio features multiple I-Mac computers, scanners, digital cameras, video cameras, voice recorders, and the latest Adobe Creative Suite desktop publishing and video/photography software.
-The newsroom/studio also features a 42-inch wall-mounted flat screen television and two smaller flat screen televisions used for watching newscasts.
+Located in Stubbs Hall Room 131, Student Publications is home to the Hawkeye student newspaper, the Chacahoula yearbook, and the Helicon, a literary magazine published once a year in conjunction with the Department of English.
+The newsroom/studio features multiple iMac computers, scanners, digital cameras, video cameras, voice recorders, and the latest Adobe Creative Suite desktop publishing and video/photography software.
+The newsroom/studio also features a 42-inch, wall-mounted, flat-screen television and two smaller flat screen televisions used for watching newscasts.

 Director: Christopher Mapp